Skip to main content

 • Fighting – You may not engage in physical altercation with other college community members

 • Hazing – No group or individual shall require another student to wear abnormal dress, play abusive or ridiculous tricks, or use frightening or other harassing behavior that subjects those individuals to personal indignity or harm.
+Any form of hazing is prohibited.

 • Law Violations – You may not violate any local, state, or federal criminal laws on College property.
 Note: Charges for breaking certain local, state or federal criminal laws off campus may result in disciplinary sanctions by the College.